adblockplus/infrastructure/README.md

 Monitoring is fully functional in the development environment:
 [https://10.8.0.98/](https://10.8.0.98/)

+User name and password are both _nagiosadmin_.

 The monitoring service of our production environment runs on _monitoring.adblockplus.org_.

-### Add a user for the web interface

-1. Add your user name/password to
-_modules/private-stub/files/nagios-htpasswd_:

-	htpasswd modules/private-stub/files/nagios-htpasswd NAME

-2. Reprovision

-Bear in mind that someone will have to add your user name/password to the production htpasswd file if you need access to _monitoring.adblockplus.org_.
+Add yourself to _files/nagios-htpasswd_ in the _private_ module used on the server, or have someone add you if you don't have access.

 Website development
 -------------------